AkshitTayade/FitLife.ai/README.md

 # FitLife.ai - Smart Fitness Assistant

+## Problem Statement
+hysical activity, particularly structured exercises, not only improves physical function but has also been linked to improved social and mental wellbeing.
+However, for some people, regular training, particularly at a gym or outside, may be inconvenient or impossible.
+Currently, the only way to achieve this is through interaction with a trainer or other gym-goers.
+Personal trainers are expensive, and many people who wish to exercise cannot afford one.
+44% of gym users are too embarrassed to seek help from a gym employee” (pure gym, 2019).
+During the COVID-19 epidemic, the majority of people have looked into some type of at-home exercise.
+"40% OF CONSUMERS ANTICIPATING TO EXERCISE MORE AS A RESULT OF THE ONGOING PANDEMIC" (LSN GLOBAL, 2020).
+Additionally, fast-food consumption is frighteningly increasing, which has resulted in the consumption of unhealthy foods.
+As a result, it has become critical for people to have a well-balanced nutritionally sound diet in addition to engaging in physical activity.
+However, in this fast-paced world, not everyone has the time or money to spend on a personal dietitian and nutritionist who will monitor and care for their health by counseling them on a balanced food plan.
+In this study, we looked at how technology can help with home training, how it can persuade people to start and maintain an active lifestyle, and how it may be helpful in attaining better strength and balance.
+We reviewed individual personal information in this study and attempted to propose a diet type and meal plans for a healthy lifestyle

 ## Description
 <p align="justify">
 We present a system that analyzes the user's body posture during a workout and provides posture corrections to help fix this problem and offer visual feedback while conducting an exercise.
 Fitness AI, the smart fitness assistant, is what we call it.